carolinafishes/carolinafishes.github.io/_posts/software/2019-08-04-TOAST_manual3.md

 <pre>
 missing<-MissingDataTable(aligned_dir = ad)
 </pre>
-In fact, ANY delimitated file of data presence/absence can be used with these visualization functions (just needs data and NA for no data).
+In fact, ANY delimited file of data presence/absence can be used with these visualization functions (just needs data and NA for no data).
 This includes phenotypic trait data, behavioural observations, etc!
 <br>
 <br>
 <i>Now you have no excuse to not look at missing data patterns anymore!</i>
 <br>
 <h3>Visualizing Missing Data Patterns</h3>
-Part of the orthology assembly steps in both sections 2 and 3 generates a .tsv file entited "missing_data.tsv" that is distrbuted with this software.
-We will use this file to throughout this section.
+Part of the orthology assembly steps in both sections 2 and 3 generates a .tsv file entitled "missing_data.tsv" that is distributed with this software.
+We will use this file throughout this section.
 Let's begin by reading it into memory.
 <pre>
 tsv<-read.delim("~/missing_data.tsv", header=TRUE)
 </pre>